-Leg press workouts have a lot going for them and can be a great choice for anyone looking for an alternative to squatting.
-Here are four of the biggest benefits of performing leg press exercises:
+Leg press workouts have many benefits to offer and can be a great choice for anyone looking for an alternative to squatting or a strong supplement to squats.
+Here are four of the biggest benefits of incorporating leg press exercises into your routine.

-A leg press machine allows you to perform a compound movement that works your quads, glutes, hamstrings, adductors, and abductors.
+A leg press machine allows you to perform a compound movement that works all the major muscle groups in your legs.
 These are some of the largest and most powerful muscles in your body.
 You can even work your calves by changing your leg press foot position as we explain below.
 (Here are some other ways to strengthen the largest muscles in the body.)

-Squats require a certain amount of mobility, balance, and coordination, which makes them tricky for beginners to perform properly.
+Squats require mobility, balance, and coordination, which can make them tricky for beginners to perform properly.
 (Want to learn how to squat?
 Here’s a detailed guide on how to master the squat.)
-The leg press position, on the other hand, is easy to learn and forgiving.
-The machine takes balance and coordination out of the equation, making it a great way to introduce new gymgoers to the squat movement.
-(Here’s how to conquer your first day at the gym.)
+The leg press position, on the other hand, is easy to learn and much more forgiving while targeting the same muscles.

 Individuals with poor hip, knee, and/or ankle flexibility may struggle to perform squats.
-Others with balance or mobility challenges may not be able to squat safely.
-For all these limitations, a leg press machine is an ideal substitute.
-The machine also takes a lot of pressure off the spine, making it a good option for some dealing with back pain as well.
+Others with balance or mobility challenges may not be able to squat safely, so a leg press exercise is an ideal substitute.
+The machine also takes a lot of pressure off the spine, making it a good option for those struggling with back pain.

-How can you get the most out of your leg press workout?
-The answer is to experiment with different leg press variations.
+Over time, your body adapts to performing the same workout repeatedly.
+Continuously varying your workouts helps to push your muscles the extra mile and drive more progress.
+That said, you can get the most out of your leg press workout by experimenting with different leg press variations.
 By switching up your leg press foot placement, you can emphasize different lower body muscles and different portions of those muscles.
-Here’s several options to get you started:
+Here are a few leg press exercises to get you started:

 A great way to begin your experience with a leg press machine is to use the standard foot placement.
 Set your legs hip-width apart on the platform.
 This stance emphasizes overall leg development and will hit your glutes, hamstrings, and quads.

-Scoot your feet to shoulder-width apart or even a little wider and turn your toes out slightly.
-This wider stance will add more emphasis to your adductors, which are the muscles of your inner thighs.
+For this alternative leg press exercise, scoot your feet to shoulder-width apart, or even a little wider, and turn your toes out slightly.
+This wider stance will emphasize your inner quad muscles and hip adductors, the muscles in your inner thighs.
 Adductors help stabilize the hip joint and allow you to pull your legs together.

-To help balance the strength of your inner and outer thighs, you’ll also want to work your abductors, which are the muscles on the outside of your quads.
-As you might imagine, your abductor muscles allow you to move your legs outward, such as when you sidestep.
-They are essential to hip and core stability.
-Strong abductors may even help relieve certain types of back, hip, and knee pain.
-(Got back pain?
-Try these eight stretches for back pain relief.)
+To help balance the strength of your inner and outer thighs, you’ll also want to work your abductors, the muscles on the outside of your quads.
+Your abductor muscles allow you to move your legs outward, like when you sidestep, and are essential to hip and core stability.
+Strong abductors may even help relieve back pain, as well as hip and knee pain.

 To work your abductors and outer quads, move your feet into a narrow stance.
 Your feet should only be slightly apart, with your toes facing outward or straight forward.
-This stance does require some stabilization, so you may want to hold onto the handles of the machine while performing these leg press exercises.
+This stance does require some stabilization, so you may want to hold onto the handles of the machine while performing this leg press exercise.

 Looking to sculpt your booty?
-Then scooch your feet toward the top of the platform (rather than in the center).
+Scooch your feet toward the top of the platform (rather than in the center).
 You’ll notice that this higher placement allows you to better engage your hamstrings and your glutes during your reps.
-The high stance leg press is a good substitution for deadlifts, especially if you are experiencing back or hip pain.
-Whenever you can’t make it to the gym, you can still tighten your backside with this at-home glute workout.
+The high-stance leg press is a good substitution for deadlifts, especially if you are experiencing back or hip pain.

 Just as placing your feet higher on the leg press platform emphasizes your backside, lowering your feet toward the bottom of the platform will place more emphasis on your quads.
-This position is a good substitution for squats.
-However, low stance foot placement increases the range of motion of the knees, so if you are experiencing knee pain, you might want to skip this variation.
+This position is a good substitute for squats.
+However, low-stance foot placement increases the range of motion of the knees, so if you experience knee pain, you might want to skip this variation.

-While the leg press machine is great at working the major muscles of your legs, what about your calf muscles?
+While a standard leg press workout can help tone your calves, this variation can help you build muscle mass in these muscles.
 This ball of muscle at the bottom of your leg helps you push off the ground and is crucial for running, jumping, and sprinting.

 - Move your feet to the very bottom of the leg press platform.
 Keeping the balls of your feet on the platform, let your heels hang off the platform.

-- Straighten your legs most of the way but keep a slight bend in your knees so that they don’t lock.
+- Straighten your legs while keeping a slight bend in your knees so that they don’t lock.

 - Use your calf muscles to press the platform up.